Chronic disease is the leading cause of death and disability in the United States

 The Centers for Disease Control and Prevention (CDC) defines chronic disease broadly as any condition lasting more than one year, that requires ongoing medical attention or limits daily activities (or both).

 Heart disease, stroke, and other cardiovascular disease are responsible for 1 in 3 deaths in the U.S. each year.
 Managing these conditions, as well as diabetes, costs the U.S. healthcare system over $540 billion per year.
 That’s more than Sweden’s entire GDP.

 While the human and financial toll of chronic disease is staggering, there is hope.
 Research repeatedly shows that certain lifestyle factors can be modified to significantly reduce an individual’s risk for heart disease, stroke, diabetes obesity and more.
 But as all benefits leaders know, changing habits is easier said than done!
 In this blog we unpack how chronic disease intervention has fared in recent decades and share our latest thinking on what employers can focus on when it comes to tackling this problem in employee populations.

-Common interventions to address chronic disease have flatlined
+Common interventions have flatlined

 Containing the astronomical cost of chronic diseases is now an urgent priority for employers across industries.
 Before charging ahead, it’s worth a look in the rearview mirror to understand what’s working – and what’s not.

 In 1996, the CDC initiated a study to understand the impact of lifestyle changes on preventing or delaying the onset of diabetes.
 At that time, diabetes prevalence was 5.4% and rising.
 The study concluded that lifestyle changes reduced the incidence of diabetes by 58% for the at-risk population.